-2.2 Overview of the Guiding principles
+2.2 Overview of the Framework of the Voluntary Guidelines

-The Voluntary Guidelines for the Sustainable Management of Natural Tropical Forests use the ITTO C&I, as revised in 2005, as an important reference document and draw on them in the development of both principles and specific guidelines.
-They complement the following other ITTO guidelines on various aspects of tropical forest management4:
+The Voluntary Guidelines for the Sustainable Management of Natural Tropical Forests use the ITTO Criteria and Indicators, as revised in 2005, as an important reference document and drawed on them in the development of the guiding principles, the guidelines and the suggested actions.
+The guidelines for managing sustainably natural tropical forests are forward-looking, taking into account the role of managed natural forests within a wider development context of tropical timber producing countries.